Marc de Montifaud

 Marc de Montifaud (2 April 1845 – 24 September 1912), born Marie-Amélie Chartroule de Montifaud, was a French art critic and writer.

 Life and education

 Marie-Amélie Chartroule de Montifaud was born in Paris in 1845 to Paul Chartroule de Montifaud, a physician, and a Catholic mother, Angélina Armande Charlotte d'Archies.
 As a child, her mother educated her in the principles of the catechism while her father, a free-thinker, introduced her to philosophy.
-She was trained in art in the studio of the painter Jean-Baptiste-Ange Tissier.
+Marc was trained in art in the studio of the painter Jean-Baptiste-Ange Tissier.
 At the age of 19, she married Spanish noble Juan Francis Léon de Quivogne, Comte de Luna.
 They had one child, Marc, born in 1874.
-She died in Neuilly-sur-Marne on 24 September 1912.
+This gender non-conforming writer as well as wife and mother, died in Neuilly-sur-Marne on 24 September 1912.

 Career

 In 1865, at the age of 16, Montifaud began writing under the name Marc de Montifraud as an art critic for the journal L'Artiste, covering art, music and literature over a period of 12 years.
 One of her earliest assignments was to review the prestigious Salon, the premier annual art exhibition in Paris.
 Her first book, a biography of Mary Magdalene titled Les courtisanes de l'antiquite: Marie-Magdeleine, was published in 1870.
 She would go on to write numerous other works including poetry, plays, novels, humor, and even commentary on foreign policy in the newspaper La Fronde.
 Her last publication, in 1904, was a one-act patriotic drama entitled Alsace.